 For people who are concerned about HDMI's potential limitations, there may be another solution on the horizon.
 DisplayPort is a new high-definition standard that will cover connections inside devices, like within a laptop, and between devices, like from a media player to an HDTV.
 DisplayPort hasn't hit the market, though, so whether its quality will surpass that of HDTV is still to be determined.

-You can find more information on home theater, HDMI and related topics on the next page.
+You can find more information on home theater, HDMI and related topics below.